-The Pediatric Mood Disorders Program is committed to ongoing research collaborations, community engagement, and partnership by providing education, training, and consultation for local schools, families, and health care providers, as well as providing community-based training, research, and outreach (http://adolescent.stanford.edu/community/).
-Partnership and collaborations with the following agencies and groups reflect the commitment of the program to community engagement:
+The Pediatric Mood Disorders Program is committed to collaborations in research, community engagement, and partnerships that involve providing education, training, and consultation for local schools, families, and health care providers.
+We appreciate being in a rich environment at Stanford that is committed to providing community-based training, research, and outreach (for example, http://adolescent.stanford.edu/community/).
+Some representative collaborations are listed below:

 Events, Presentations, and Media

 Inspired by her sister’s resilience, psychiatrist aspires to instill hope in others